parthamallik/where-is-my-driver/README.md

 ## Project Configuration

 ### Configure database
+    Postgres user is used to connect from app.
+Password needs to be set in order to use it.
+A DB needs to be created and postgis extension needs to enabled on that.
+Then the table and index need to be created.

  - sudo -u postgres psql
  - \password // Change the password  for the user postgres and add the same in the config.js (-currrently has postgres123) under the project folder.
  - \q // Exit the psql app
  - sudo -u postgres createdb mytaxi // Create the database
  - sudo -u postgres psql mytaxi // Login to the DB